-Wells Fargo misses earning expectations ahead of new CEO’s takeover
+Wells Fargo profit slumps ahead of new CEO’s takeover

-Wells Fargo's third-quarter earnings missed analyst expectations, dragged down by $1.6 billion in legal costs.
+Wells Fargo's third-quarter profit missed Wall Street's expectations on Tuesday, dragged down by a staggering $1.6 billion in legal costs connected to a scandal that broke out more than three years ago.

 Continue Reading Below